When melanoma has spread to distant lymph nodes or other internal organs or bones (stage IV), it is known as advanced melanoma or metastatic melanoma.

 - after surgery to prevent the melanoma coming back

 Before starting treatment, you will have a planning appointment where a CT or MRI scan is performed.
 The technician may make some small permanent tattoos or temporary marks on your skin so that the same area is targeted during each treatment session.

 During treatment, you will lie on a table under a machine that aims radiation at the affected part of your body.
 Treatment sessions are usually given daily over one to four weeks.
 The number of treatment sessions will depend on the size and location of the tumour, and your general health.
 Each session takes about 20–30 minutes and is painless.

 Side effects of radiation therapy

 The side effects you experience will depend on the part of the body that receives radiation therapy and how long you receive treatment.
-Many people will develop temporary side effects, such as skin reactions and tiredness, during treatment.
+Many people will have temporary side effects, which may build up over time.

-Common side effects include tiredness and skin in the treatment area may become red and sore during or immediately after radiation therapy, and these side effects may build up over time.
+Common side effects include tiredness and skin in the treatment area becoming red and sore during or immediately after radiation therapy.

 Palliative treatment aims to manage symptoms without trying to cure the disease.
 It can be used at any stage of advanced cancer to improve quality of life and does not mean giving up hope.
 Rather, it is about living for as long as possible in the most satisfying way you can.